 Since 2007, Marion Business Association has coordinated the Historic Marion Tailgate Market.
 The market is housed in a 5000 sf shade shelter that hosts a variety of events throughout the year like car shows and the City’s fall festival.

 Contact us today to find out why Marion, North Carolina is a great place to live, work, retire, start a business and raise a family.

 Downtown Marion is listed on the National Register of Historic Places, along with the Depot District and nearby churches.
 Every effort is made by the City of Marion and Marion Business Association to protect and preserve the historic character of Marion.

-In the global economic changes, now more than ever before, a strong representation of for rural communities is essential.
-Downtowns remains the heartbeat of the community.
+With global economic changes, now more than ever before, a strong representation for rural communities is essential.
+Downtowns remains the heartbeat of a community.
 The MBA is seeing a renewed interest in the downtown with a variety of new businesses, including a tap room, brewery, and an entertainment venue.

 As a Main Street America™ Accredited program, the Marion Business Association is a recognized leading program among the national network of more than 1,200 neighborhoods and communities who share both a commitment to creating high-quality places and to building stronger communities through preservation-based economic development.
 All Main Street America™ Accredited programs meet a set of National Accreditation Standards of Performance as outlined by the National Main Street Center.